 Table: Transliterations for Numerals

-The advantages for using this transliteration instead of a phonetic transliteration can be summarized as follows:
+The advantages of using this transliteration instead of a phonetic transliteration can be summarized as follows:

 Representing visual elements in a phonetic way is not an optimal representation for Computer Vision research.
-The information from phonetic representation slips into visual information which results classes that bear no direct connection with visual features.
-In turn these classes become harder to classify and understand.
+The information from the phonetic representation slips into visual information which results in classes that bear no direct connection with visual features.
+In turn, these classes become harder to classify and understand.

 The transliteration system described in this paper does not need expertise in the language.
-Anyone who recognize the letters should be able to transliterate word images.
+Anyone who recognizes the letters should be able to transliterate word images.

-It's possible to denote single elements which does not represent a sound in the language with visual transliteration.
-No transliteration system for Arabic and similar languages represent diacritics as in Table tab:diacritics.
+It is possible to denote single elements which do not represent a sound in the language with visual transliteration.
+No transliteration system for Arabic and similar languages represents diacritics as in Table tab:diacritics.
 This is important for Computer Vision, since these items are as legitimate visual elements on a paper as others.
-Without independent representation, these items should be represented along with others and their classification cannot be done independently.
+Without independent representation, these items would have to be represented along with others, and their classification could not be done independently.

 It is common in handwriting to attribute diacritics of one letter to another.
-For example three dots in the middle of سر may be read as شر or سژ.
-In a phonetic transliteration system the first might be represented as şr and the second is sj.
-This leads to a complexity to describe such middle cases.
-In visual transliteration system, these two are represented as so3r and sro3 in which we are able to write rules that exchange o3 between neighboring letters and decide for a best reading in later stages.
+For example, three dots in the middle of سر may be read as شر or سژ.
+In a phonetic transliteration system, the first might be represented as şr and the second as sj.
+This leads to complexity in describing such middle cases.
+In a visual transliteration system, these two are represented as so3r and sro3, in which we are able to write rules that exchange o3 between neighboring letters and decide for the best reading in later stages.

 In handwriting and print, diacritics are especially written loosely.
-For example three dots above ث is written as three separate dots in print, but usually contracted as \asciicirc in handwriting.
+For example, three dots above ث are written as three separate dots in print, but usually contracted as a single shape in handwriting.
 For the print case, we can have so1o1o1 denoting three dots separately while for the handwriting case so3 is used and in an upper level, the former is converted to the latter by a rule specifying three separate dots mean a single three dot.

 **Ottoman **Transliteration** Ottoman Transliteration Letter Letter** \\